collectionsasdata/part2whole/team.md

 **Bergis Jules**, Director of Equity Initiatives, SHIFT

-**Trevor Muñoz**, Interim Director of the Maryland Institute for Technology in the Humanities (MITH), Assistant Dean for Digital Humanities Research at the University of Maryland Libraries
+**Trevor Muñoz**, Director of the Maryland Institute for Technology in the Humanities (MITH), Assistant Dean for Digital Humanities Research at the University of Maryland Libraries

 **Barbara Rockenbach**, University Librarian, Yale University